Though it surprises some – New Zealand is a surfing mecca.

 From the winterless north right down to the chill of the south, there are many opportunities to hit the waves with your board.

 We hope this collection of the best surf beaches New Zealand has on offer helps you to plan your next active getaway!
+You also might want to consider bathing into nude beaches in Aoteroa especially during summer when the weather is warm.

 This guest post was brought to you by Rich of The Surf Atlas.
 As co-founder of this incredible global surf and travel site, he providers expert guides to the world’s best surf destinations.
 Personally, his favourite places to hit the the water are Mexico, Portugal and right here in New Zealand – with the North Island being a particular fave.
 He’s been surfing for over 10 years, having started on the wild Atlantic waves of his native Wales.
 These days, he spends his time seeking out hidden surf breaks in warmer climates but also loves hiking and skiing whenever he’s not on the ocean.